Thought-Garden/voicing-gaia/README.md

 And with the HackMd Chrome extension you can just click on the "Edit HackMD" button that is added to the Gihub website by the Chrome extension.

 I can also move the filee to another team in HackMD and the link remains good to the Github Readme.md file.
-This is true even though the hackMD file is named after the title - so it keeps track of thee filename on GitHub.
+This is true even though the hackMD file is named after the title - so it keeps track of the filename on GitHub.

+I can also edit using Obsidian.
+So now we are able to edit using GitHub web site, HackMd and Obsidian.